Azure-Samples/ms-identity-dotnet-adfs-to-aad/1-ADFS-Host/1-2-Setup-AzureADConnect/README.md

 ## Additional sync tasks

-If you run Azure AD Connect installation wizard again, it offers options for maintenance and set additional tasks.
+If you run Azure AD Connect installation wizard again, it offers options for maintenance and to set additional tasks.

 See [additional tasks available](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-installation-wizard) for details about extra configuration steps.